-New Jersey DUI Attorneys
+New Jersey DUI Defense Attorneys

-Protecting Your Rights, Freedom & Driving Privileges
+Protecting Your Rights, Freedom & Driving Privileges in NJ

 Driving while intoxicated (DWI), or driving under the influence (DUI) as it's often referred to, is one of the most serious traffic offenses one can be charged with.
 A conviction for DWI will permanently remain on a driving record, as a DWI conviction cannot be expunged.
 In addition, you could face fines, imprisonment, and license suspension.
 At Roberts & Teeter, LLC, we fight to help our clients avoid the life-altering consequences of a DUI conviction.